 Introducido por M.C.
 Ruzafa y presentado por 1º de Bachillerato.
 María Vilches canta

-what we are the other 364 days of the year."
+is the day we remember what we are the other 364 days of the year."

 ~By Mark Twain~